CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

   `openCodeFile(focus)`
 * Open the file `api.py` defining the module `api`:
   `openCodeFile(api)`

+### Python console startup script

+You can define a custom script which will be executed in the Python console's namespace when it is first opened, or if the add-on is reloaded (NVDA+F3) after the console has already been opened.

+For example, the script allows you to execute new imports and define aliases that you will be able to use directly in the console, as shown below:

+    # Various import that I want in the console.
+    import globalVars as gv
+    import core
+    import ui
+    # Aliases
+    ocf = openCodeFile

+The Python console script should be placed in the following location: `pathToNVDAConfig\ndtt\consoleStartup.py`
+For example: `C:\Users\myUserName\AppData\Roaming\nvda\ndtt\consoleStartup.py`

 ## Log the stack trace of the speech function